mcneel/help-docs/_kr/flamingo/5/help/material-type-simple.md

 {% include_relative snippets/snippet-material-name.md %}
 {% include_relative snippets/snippet-material-color-select.md %}
-#### Intensity
+#### 강도
 Controls strength of the highlight from lights on the surface.
 See Advanced [Intensity](material-type-advanced.html#intensity) topic for more details.

 #### 하이라이트 선명도
-Controls sharpeness vs blurriness of the highlight spot from lights on the surface.
+Controls sharpness vs blurriness of the highlight spot from lights on the surface.
 See Advanced [Highlight sharpness](material-type-advanced.html#sharpness) topic for more details.

 {% include_relative snippets/snippet-material-advanced-editor.md %} Use the Advanced Editor to overwrite the presets of [Fresnel](material-type-advanced.html#fresnel) and [Type](material-type-advanced.html#type).